Murder of Nada Cella: Further developments

 In the summer of 2019, Annalucia Cecere, who was declared a suspect in 1996, threatened criminologist Antonella Pesce Delfino with voice messages.
 Delfino was working on reopening the case on behalf of Nada's mother, who had shown up at her house to ask her questions.
 These messages would then be attached to the material being examined by the prosecutor's office in the 2021 investigation.

 In 2021, in fact, other investigations were started thanks to new forensic techniques that allowed further identification.
 Traces were found on an office chair and on the girl's clothes, identified as two male and female DNA profiles, as well as a fingerprint.
 Following the re-examination of some testimonies, in the same year the seizure of a moped owned by Annalucia Cecere was ordered, who was then investigated again because, following an anonymous phone call, the Carabinieri were told that she had been seen on the morning of the murder moving away from Via Marsala on her moped.
 The checks, aimed at finding traces of blood on the moped, however, gave a negative result.
 Cecere, questioned by the Public Prosecutor's Office in Genoa, stated that she had been busy cleaning a dental practice in Sestri Levante on the morning of the murder.
-The woman, who at the time lived in Corso Dante, a few steps from Via Marsala, was said to be jealous of Nada, who she wanted to replace her in the position at the firm.
+The woman, who at the time lived in Corso Dante, a few steps from Via Marsala, was said to be jealous of Nada, who she wanted to replace in her position at the firm.
 According to what was reported to the Carabinieri of Sestri Levante by a neighbour of hers at the time, she had designs on the accountant, whom she had known and met, while he instead distanced himself from her, declaring that he had always and only frequented her in the company of friends, without reserving particular attention for her.

 During a search of Cecere's home, five buttons from a denim jacket similar to the one found at the crime scene were found, placed in a small box: the buttons were photographically compared to the evidence from the crime scene, but the analysis was not considered sufficient, so the lead had no further results.
-The chief prosecutor Gio Batta Copello assured with a press release that Cecere was not involved in the crime and that the case was closed, basing himself on the report of the head of the investigation, the public prosecutor Filippo Gebbia, who had carried out the first investigations and then closed them.
+The chief prosecutor Gio Batta Copello issued a press release stating that Cecere was not involved in the crime and that the case was closed, basing his statement on the report of the head of the investigation, the public prosecutor Filippo Gebbia, who had carried out the first investigations and then closed them.